Controlled Drinking vs. Abstinence

 The Argument for Controlled Drinking vs. Abstinence

 The position of ALCOHOLICS ANONYMOUS (AA) and the dominant view among therapists who treat alcoholism in the United States is that the goal of treatment for those who have been dependent on alcohol is total, complete, and permanent abstinence from alcohol (and, often, other intoxicating substances).
 By extension, for all those treated for alcohol abuse, including those with no dependence symptoms, moderation of drinking (termed controlled drinking or CD) as a goal of treatment is rejected (Peele, 1992).
 Instead, providers claim, holding out such a goal to an alcoholic is detrimental, fostering a continuation of denial and delaying the alcoholic’s need to accept the reality that he or she can never drink in moderation.

 Do you want an alternative to the traditional 12-steps, AA philosophy?
 The Life Process Program provides an effective, anonymous and trusted addiction recovery method.
-You can try the program for yourself with a 14 Day Free Trial:

 In Britain and other European and Commonwealth countries, controlled-drinking therapy is widely available (Rosenberg et al., 1992).
 The following six questions explore the value, prevalence, and clinical impact of controlled drinking vs. abstinence outcomes in alcoholism treatment; they are intended to argue the case for controlled drinking as a reasonable and realistic goal.